ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 </div>

 However, even junction-tree propagation can become infeasible in practice: the required clique tables may become prohibitively large for densely connected models, and exact arc-reversal is challenging when the diagram includes continuous variables.
 In such cases, analysts often turn to **approximate methods**.
 The most common is Monte Carlo sampling, which estimates expected utility by simulating random scenarios (Shachter & Kenley, 1989).
 Subsequent research has shown that this approach can be extended to non-Gaussian or hybrid diagrams (Bielza et al., 1999; Cobb & Shenoy, 2005).

 Finally, another avenue is variational inference, although I haven't yet found published work applying it to influence diagrams.
-In principle one could adapt techniques such as variational message passing (Winn & Bishop, 2005) to do so.
+In principle, one could adapt techniques such as variational message passing (Winn & Bishop, 2005) to do so.

 <h2 id="evaluating-oil-influence-diagram">Evaluating the Oil Influence Diagram</h2>

 We will use the arc-reversal / node-reduction algorithm to solve the oil decision problem.
-Observe that the influence diagram is already a LIMID since we added the arc T $$\rightarrow$$ B and it is in canonical form.
+Note that the influence diagram is already a LIMID since we added the arc T $$\rightarrow$$ B and it is in canonical form.

 We observe that there are no barren nodes, nor any leaf nodes.
-In such a case, we need to choose one of the chance nodes and apply arc reversal until it becomes a leaf.
+In such cases, we need to choose one of the chance nodes and apply arc reversal until it becomes a leaf.

 For the first step, we choose node Q, and therefore, we must reverse the arc Q $$\rightarrow$$ R. To reverse it, we eliminate Q $$\rightarrow$$ R, add R $$\rightarrow$$ Q, and add arcs from the parents of R to Q, if they were not already parents of Q. This means we also add the arc T $$\rightarrow$$ R.